dijasila/Atomic-Simulation-Recipees/docs/src/tutorials/intro-to-testing.rst

    py37-gpaw
    py38-gpaw

+Each of these environments perform a specific task.
 A quick rundown of the meaning of these environments:

   - The environments ``py36``, ``py37``, ``py38`` run the test-suite
     which different versions of the python interpreter, ``python3.6``,